bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 69°
+- 68°
-- Overcast
+- Drizzle
-- 91% humidity
+- 88% humidity
-- 12 mph wind
+- 8 mph wind
-- 100% cloud cover
+- 85% cloud cover
-- 16 AQI 🟩
+- 19 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
-- 1.01 inches of rain expected in the next 48 hours
+- 1 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>